osrf/gazebo_tutorials/guided_a/tutorial2.md

 ## Check the installation

-If you've installed Gazebo on your system before, you might be asking how do you know if you're running your own copy of Gazebo, or the one you had previously installed.
+If you've installed Gazebo-classic on your system before, you might be asking how do you know if you're running your own copy of Gazebo, or the one you had previously installed.
 A quick trick to figure that out is to:

-1. Check where you're running Gazebo from:
+1. Check where you're running Gazebo-classic from:

         which gazebo